 1 piece (1/8 of 9" pie): 360 calories, 9 g fat, 4.5 g saturated fat, 270 mg sodium, 62 g carbs, 1 g fiber, 52 g sugar, 7 g protein

-It may be bursting with fresh lemon taste and a sweet, creamy meringue topping, but a slice will cost you more than two days worth of sugar.
+It may be bursting with fresh lemon and a sweet, creamy meringue topping, but a slice will cost you more than two days' worth of sugar.
 In fact, you could eat 8 Chips Ahoy Cookies and still not take in as much of the sweet stuff.
-And speaking of diet doozies, if you've ever wondered what your Turkey Day meal is really doing to your body, don't miss our exclusive report: How Much Weight Can You Actually Gain on Thanksgiving?
+Talk about that Thanksgiving weight gain.

 Fruit Topped Cream Cheese Pie